A priori estimates for relativistic liquid bodies

 More recently, a local existence and uniqueness theory without derivative loss for non-relativistic, compact, compressible liquid bodies has been developed in \cite{Coutand_et_al:2013}.
 The regularity requirements, as measured by the amount of regularity assumed on the initial data for the map that defines the Lagrangian coordinates, for the energy estimates derived in this article are comparable with those of \cite{Coutand_et_al:2013} with both needing $4.5$ derivatives bounded in an $L^2$ sense.
 One key technical difference between the approach taken here compared to that taken in \cite{Coutand_et_al:2013} and also \cite{Lindblad:2005b} is the energy estimates derived in this article do not rely on the divergence and curl estimates developed in \cite{Coutand_et_al:2013,Lindblad:2005b}.

-It is worth noting that a priori estimates for solutions of the relativistic Euler equations that represent dynamical gaseous bodies have been established in the recent work \cite{Hadzic_et_al:2015}.
-There is also a number of other related results for the non-relativistic Euler equations that involve either incompressible, or gaseous fluid bodies with compact support; for example, see \cite{CoutandShkoller:2007,Coutand_et_al:2010,CoutandShkoller:2012,Lindblad:2005a,LindbladNordgren:2009,ShatahZeng:2008} and references cited therein.
+It is worth noting that a priori estimates for solutions of the relativistic Euler equations that represent dynamical gaseous bodies have been established in the recent works \cite{Hadzic_et_al:2015,Jang_et_al:2016}.
+There are also a number of other related results for the non-relativistic Euler equations that involve either incompressible, or gaseous fluid bodies with compact support; for example, see \cite{CoutandShkoller:2007,Coutand_et_al:2010,CoutandShkoller:2012,Lindblad:2005a,LindbladNordgren:2009,ShatahZeng:2008} and references cited therein.

 \subsect{future}{Future directions} In work that is currently in preparation, we use the techniques developed in this article to establish the local existence and uniqueness of solutions to the relativistic Euler equations that represent dynamical, compact liquid bodies.
 The key technical step in going from the a priori estimates presented here to existence and uniqueness is to view the relations \eqref{eiC.1}-\eqref{eiC.3} as constraints, and show that solutions of IBVP \eqref{cbvpA.1}-\eqref{cbvpA.9} that satisfy these constraints initially continue to satisfy these constraints to the future; that is, we show that the constraints \textit{propagate}.
 Since it is relatively straightforward to establish the existence and uniqueness of solutions for \eqref{cbvpA.1}-\eqref{cbvpA.9} using the linear theory developed in Section \ref{linIBVP}, the key difficulties are reduced to showing that the IBVP satisfied by the constraints \eqref{eiC.1}-\eqref{eiC.3} has unique solutions.
 This uniqueness problem is solved by applying standard results from hyperbolic theory.
 This work will be presented in a separate article.
 We also are able to show that once the local existence and uniqueness problem is settled for a fixed metric, this theory can be used in conjunction with the techniques developed in \cite{AnderssonOliynyk:2014,Andersson_et_al:2014}, suitably adapted, to establish the local existence of solutions to the Einstein-Euler equations.
 This work will be presented in a separate article.